dolma012/CommunityDetection/README.md

 Figure 1: community output file format

-# 4.3 Task2: Community Detection Based on Girvan-Newman algorithm (8 pts)
+## 4.3 Task2: Community Detection Based on Girvan-Newman algorithm

 In task2, implemented Girvan-Newman algorithm to detect the communities in the network graph.

-4.3.1 Betweenness Calculation (4 pts)
+4.3.1 Betweenness Calculation
 Calculated the betweenness of each edge in the original graph you constructed in 4.1.
 Result saved in a .txt file.
 The format of each line is
 (‘user_id1’, ‘user_id2’), betweenness value